 Scientist working in lab - Our Science Hero Image

 Rocket selects indications driven by a single gene in specific cell types and develops therapies that directly target the genetic mutation in the affected cells.
-We are platform agnostic and choose each program’s gene therapy platform based on what is most practical for the disorder being targeted.
+Our multi-platform approach allows us to choose the most practical gene therapy technology for the disease being targeted.
+Each program is intended to be transformative, enabling not only reversal of the disorder at molecular and cellular levels, but sustained relief from debilitating and potentially life-threatening symptoms.

 AAV